 John Lewis’ overall e-commerce UX performance is decent.
-John Lewis has good performances across the board with neither any great nor any poor performances.
+John Lewis has decent performances across the board with neither any great nor any broken performances.

 First benchmarked in September 2016, and reviewed 21 times since then, most recently in January 2024.